 I-170 has direct connections to both eastbound and westbound I-64/U.S. Route 40 and westbound I-64/U.S. Route 40 has a direct connection to northbound I-170, however there is no direct connection between eastbound I-64/U.S. Route 40 to northbound I-170.
 Traffic must exit onto Brentwood Boulevard, and can either take Brentwood Blvd south to Eager Rd east to I-170 north or Brentwood Blvd north to Galleria Parkway east to I-170 north, although MoDOT seems to prefer traffic go the northbound route on Brentwood Blvd (that is the route they mark on the Brentwood Blvd exit)."

 The northern terminus of Interstate 170 underwent a major redesign project in the early 2000s, and the interchange with Interstate 270 was completed in 2004.
-Brian Dowd explains the situation (as 09/16/02):
+Brian Dowd further described the configuration on 09/16/02):

 It is still a mystery to me who designed the original interchange at the terminus, but it wasn't exactly intuitive.
 I-170's junction with I-270 was a directional T interchange, but 3 of the 4 movements were off the left side of I-270.
 The exit ramp from Westbound I-270 to Southbound I-170 left I-270 from the left lane and the entrance ramp from Northbound I-170 to Westbound I-270 entered I-270 in the left lane.
 Ok, that makes sense, as these "left" movements at directional T interchanges often enter/exit from the left lane.
 What didn't make sense is the movement from Northbound I-170 to Eastbound I-270.
 This logical right movement entered I-270 in the left lane.
 Ok...let me explain further.
 The westbound lanes of I-270 were straight on the ground while the eastbound lanes raised upwards and veered slightly to the south at the interchange.
 The three above mentioned ramps moved under the eastbound lanes (this can be seen from some of the pictures Rich [Piehl] gave you).